Privacy Notice

 - Processing and answering your contact requests, your demo request and providing a contact form (Art.
 6 (1)(b), (f) GDPR);

 - Receipt and processing of applications for the selection of applicants for the possible establishment of an employment relationship, including the provision of a digital careers page and the administration of incoming applications, and for the storage in an applicant pool, if applicable (Art.
-6 (1)(b), (a) GDPR);
+6 (1)(b), (a) GDPR), for details see 11.;

 - Providing and managing a social network business page, including communication with interested parties and clients, and processing of aggregated business page insight data for the optimization of the business page’s structure and design (Art.
 6 (1)(b), (f) GDPR);